Kellia855/ijisho_app/README.md

 GOOGLE_APPLICATION_CREDENTIALS=./serviceAccountKey.json node scripts/seed_firestore.js
 ```
 Sign up as a teacher in the app first and paste that account's uid into
-`TEACHER_UID` at the top of the script — the seeded flags need a real
+`TEACHER_UID` at the top of the script  the seeded flags need a real
 `teacherUid` to satisfy the security rules and show up correctly.

 ## Not yet built

-- **Full Kinyarwanda coverage** — the translate icon on Role Select,
+- **Full Kinyarwanda coverage**: the translate icon on Role Select,
   Teacher Dashboard, and Flagging History now actually works and covers
   the most-visible strings (nav labels, headers, buttons).
 Less-visible
   screens (Case Details, Select Intervention, Analytics, Login/Signup